amaierhofer/graphiti-api.github.io/guides/why.md

 </p>

 The benefit of REST over RPC is conventions.
-Conventions cause increased productivity and consistency (leading to fewer misunderstandiings and chances for bugs).
+Conventions cause increased productivity and consistency (leading to fewer misunderstandings and chances for bugs).
 Let's start thinking in REST, and see where it takes us.